OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-18.md

 ## 2 Kings 18:20

-You say—but they are only empty words—"I have a plan and strength for the war."
+You claim—but they are only empty words—"I have a plan and strength for the war."
 Now on whom have you relied, that you have revolted against me?

 ## 2 Kings 18:21